cyclus/cyclus/README.rst

   * (recommended) your code has been reviewed by another developer.

 Code from the "develop" branch generally must pass even more rigorous checks before being integrated into the "master" branch.
-Hotfixes would be a possible exception to this.
+Hot-fixes would be a possible exception to this.

 Workflow Notes